A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation

-and $S_{q,0} \; (S_{q,1})$ denotes the subset of the modulation alphabet $S$ with symbols whose $q^{th}$ bit is $0 \; (1)$.
-It should be noted that in Figure~\ref{fig:llr_comp}, performance difference is observed between the iterative and the non-iterative receivers under AWGN channel.
-The reason is that the BER performance is improved by turbo iterations under the bit interleaved coded modulation with such a large signalling space ($64$-QAM) even in AWGN channel as studied in~\cite{BICM1,BICM2}.

 Among the LMMSE equalizer performances, it is seen that at $10^{-4}$ BER level, there is more than $4$ dB and nearly $2$ dB gain of the proposed method with respect to the LLR exchange schemes in~\cite{Guo2011} and~\cite{Pinar2014} respectively.
 Another important point to mention is that the method in~\cite{Guo2011} given by equation $(8)$ leads to no improvement in performance as the number of turbo iterations increases.
-Also, our previous heuristic method described in~\cite{Pinar2014} needs a scaling operation which multiplies the bit LLR values at the output of the LMMSE equalizer to reach the presented performance in Figure~\ref{fig:llr_comp}.
+Also, our previous heuristic method described in~\cite{Pinar2014} needs a scaling operation which multiplies the bit LLR values at the output of the LMMSE equalizer to reach the presented performance in Fig.~\ref{fig:llr_comp}.
 Since finding the optimal scalar value requires exhaustive search for each different configuration, the method in~\cite{Pinar2014} is not a practical solution either.
-Hence, the simplified version of the Wang Poor approach for factor graphs seems to be the best choice for $M$-QAM modulation among the other proposed solutions.
-Therefore, we use this method for the LLR computation in the rest of our study.
+Another method is to compute the extrinsic information (in terms of mean and variance) in Gaussian domain and obtain the extrinsic LLRs using this information~\cite{Springer2011}.
+We call this as LMMSE-EG in Fig.~\ref{fig:llr_comp}, which causes a performance loss of $1$ dB as compared to our method.
+Since LMMSE-EG has a closer performance to our LMMSE-WP than the others, we continue to observe its behavior in other simulations as well.
+Overall, for this scenario, the simplified version of the WP approach for factor graphs is the best choice for $M$-QAM signaling among the other proposed solutions.
+Hence, we use this method for the LLR computation in the rest of our study.